Yes Bank crisis: Centre knew about bank’s situation since 2017, regular checks done, says Sitharaman

 Union Finance Minister Nirmala Sitharaman on Friday said the central government was aware of the crisis at Yes Bank since 2017, and had been routinely monitoring the bank’s activities.
 Late on Thursday, the Reserve Bank of India had imposed a moratorium on the cash-strapped Yes Bank, and restricted withdrawals at Rs 50,000 for each account.

 “It is not that the Yes Bank matter has come up yesterday or today,” Sitharaman said at a media briefing.
 “I would like to place it on record that RBI has been consistently monitoring situation since 2017.”
-The finance minister added that after a thorough review in 2018 by the Reserve Bank of India, a new chief executive officer was appointed in September that year.
+The finance minister added that after a thorough review in 2018 by the Reserve Bank of India, a new chief executive officer was appointed in September that year and the bank was fined Rs 1 crore.

 “SEBI [Securities and Exchange Board of India] also started investigation from September 2019 on insider trading-related matter,” the finance minister said.
 Yes Bank’s management repeatedly told the Centre that renewed efforts for cash infusion were being made, but to no avail, she said, adding that the bank’s activities were being monitored regularly for the last six months.